SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

     return gained                                 // return (which is returnB) has unit as state
 ```

-So the F# compiler understands how the state of the whole computation has to look like, just by "looking" at how the computation is defined.
-There is no explicit type annotation needed that would be given by the user.
-It is all infered for the user by the F# compiler.
+The F# compiler understands how the state of the whole computation has to look like just by "looking" at how the computation is defined.
+There is no explicit type annotation needed that would be given by the user (that would be a show stopper).
+It is all inferred for the user by the F# compiler.

 But our goal was to evaluate the computation for a given set of input values.
 To achieve that, we have to evaluate the `Block` function that we get from blendedDistortion.
-So let's have a look at the `Block` type again:
+Let's have a look at the `Block` type again:

 ```fsharp
 type Block<'value, 'state> = 'state -> BlockOutput<'value, 'state>
 ```

-A `Block` needs (of course) state - the previous state - passed in to be able to evaluate it's next state and value.
-At the beginning of an evaluation cycle, what's the previous state then?
-There is none; so we need an initial state in form of `float * (float * unit)`.
+A `Block` needs (of course) state - the previous state - passed in to be able to evaluate its next state and value.
+At the beginning of an evaluation cycle, what's the previous state?
+There is none, so we need an initial state in form of `float * (float * unit)`.

 ```fsharp
     // we have to create some initial state to kick off the computation.